Reeds-github/Hero-Mode/README.md

 1. Download "Hero Mode Demo v1.rar"
 2. Get "xdelta v1.1" and open up "xdeltaUI.exe"
-3. For "Patch" you are going to want to find the "Hero Mode.xdelta" file
+3. For "Patch" you are going to want to find the "Hero Mode.xdelta" file.
 4. For "Source File" you want to locate the clean ISO (MD5 of db9a997a617ee03bbc32336d6945ec02)
 5. For "Output File" select a folder you will remember and SAVE IT AS "game.iso"
 6. Put the "game.iso" in your SD/USB Device.
 (SD Card\Games\[Name This Folder Whatever]\game.iso)